Program overview

 • School Psychologist: Work within educational settings to support students' mental health and learning needs.

-• Educational Consultant: Provide expertise to schools and organizations on best practices in teaching and learning.
+• Educational Consultant: Provide expertise to schools and organizations on best practices in education and psychology.

-• Child and Youth Worker: Support children and adolescents in overcoming personal challenges and achieving their goals.
+• Child and Youth Worker: Support children and adolescents in various settings, addressing their emotional and behavioral challenges.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.